kapetan/http.m/README.md

 When no `content-length` value is set and the `response.write` method is called, chunked transfer encoding is used.
 Note that when calling one of the `response.writeHeaderStatus` methods the `transfer-encoding` should be set explicitly.

+### Examples

+Each file in the examples directory defines a create server function.
+E.g. `CreateFileServer(NSString *base)` creates a `HttpServer` instance, which serves files relative to the given base directory.

 # Limitations

 There are multiple limitations, which may be fixed in the future.